36% MORE NEXT DAY POWER

 Here’s where that compression is really key.
 Recovery after rugby needs to be immediate and powerful - with physiotherapy leg massages and ice baths all a critical part of post-match routine.
 Implementing compression is key for players wanting to make the most of their recovery period.
 The first 48 hours post-play are crucial - to get muscles in recovery mode immediately, and for as long as possible.
 Skipping any stage of recovery is a huge risk - and one that most pros cant afford to take.
 If you can’t recover, your training is impacted - and if your training is impacted, you can’t play at your best on match day.
 If muscles aren’t fully recovered, that’s a precursor to a serious injury - and that could keep you out for good.

 If injuries are left untreated, microscopic muscle tears or joint damage means swelling - and lots of it.
 Swelling pressing on nerve receptors trigger pain responses in your body and brain - reducing function and movement.
 With dedicated CRX compression for rugby, minimise a lactic acid buildup and keep nutrient-rich blood flowing through the muscle - for a faster and easier recovery.
 For a convenient, cost-effective and comfortable recovery.

-"Recovery is a critical part of the game and more important than ever in this compacted season.
-We are really impressed with the quality of CRX’s compression garments.”
+recovery is a critical part of the game and more important than ever. we are really impressed with the quality of CRX's compression garments.

 Compression for any sport means isolating the muscles at work, and compressing them during or after play as appropriate.
 Rugby is the highest-impact mainstream sport, and involves muscle groups in both the upper and lower body - making compression key to maximise performance.
 Compression for rugby means compressing muscle groups involved in play - for faster recovery, increased performance and injury prevention, both on and off the pitch.